Welcome! I’m Julianna. I am a wife, mama, professional declutterer, and writer.

-When I’m not writing, I enjoy reading, walking, hanging out with my girls, DIY projects (extra bonus if I’m repurposing something), tea, throwing things away and organizing (in that order), deepening my faith, and spending time with my friends and family.
+When I’m not writing, I enjoy reading, walking, hanging out with my girls & my husband, DIY projects (extra bonus if I’m repurposing something), tea, throwing things away and organizing (in that order), deepening my faith, and spending time with my friends and family.
 And finally, binge-watching This Is Us with my sister because Randall and Jack.

 To contact me, please send an email to firstname.lastname@example.org.